Blackrock: The E in ESG

 Let's talk about this.

-Is the Environmental, Social and Governance movement a PR spin job?
+And from your perspective, is the Environmental, Social and Governance movement real, or just PR spin?

 Why?
 Why not?